webclinic017/Insider-Trading-Real-Time-Analytics/README.md

 ### Transform & Load

- - `Kafka consumer` receives the data from the `kakfa topic`, transformed the data into relational format and queries it into an `AWS Redshift` data warehouse
+ - `Kafka consumer` receives the data from the `kakfa topic`, transforms the data into relational format and queries it into an `AWS Redshift` data warehouse